Grey-crowned goldfinch: Breeding

 Their breeding season occurs from April to August.
 They nest in groups with up to five nests in one tree.

+The birds have their first brood in May usually in pine trees between 1700 and 2100 meters.
+After this first brood, they travel higher to 3000-3300 meters in July and they nest in pines, willows, fruit trees in orchards and birches.

 Nests, which are constructed by the female (although the male might assist in collection of material) are neatly constructed with mosses and grasses in the shape of a cup.
-Nests are located as high as 18 m or higher.
-It lays bluish-white eggs speckled with red and brown.
+Nests are located as high as 18m or higher.
+It lays 4 to 5 bluish-white eggs speckled with red and brown.
 The eggs, which are similar to those of European goldfinch, are about 1.8 × 1.3 cm.
+Cooperative breeding is not known in this species.

 The eggs are incubated by the female for 9-12 days; the chicks stay in the nest for 13-18 days after hatching, and are fed by the parents for up to 10 days after leaving the nest.

 Hybridization

-The grey-crowned goldfinch has been known to hybridize with C.carduelis major (with C.caniceps subulata in Siberia) and with C.carduelis loudoni (with C.caniceps paropanisi, in Iran).
+The grey-crowned goldfinch has been known to hybridize with C.carduelis frigoris (with C.caniceps subulata in Siberia) and with C.carduelis brevirostris (with C.caniceps paropanisi, in Iran).